E. Wedel: Cadbury-Wedel Polska

 The original E.Wedel shop at 8 Szpitalna Street in Warsaw.

 Wedel chocolate fountain and cafe at InterContinental hotel.

-Fabryka Czekolady E. Wedel Museum opened in 2024.
+E. Wedel Chocolate Factory Museum opened in 2024.

 Cadbury Schweppes made its initial investment in Poland in 1993, constructing a chocolate plant for its own products in Bielany Wrocławskie.

 In 1999, Cadbury bought E. Wedel and the factory in Praga, from PepsiCo for US$76.5 million.
 The Praga factory was modernised in 2007, with investment in both new laboratories and office space, as well as a new production line for the brand's flagship product Ptasie Mleczko, a chocolate candy with a marshmallow like centre.

-In 2007, as part of the Wałbrzych Special Economic Zone, Cadbury-Wedel Polska started building a £100m chewing gum plant in Skarbimierz.
+In 2007, as part of the Wałbrzych Special Economic Zone, Cadbury-Wedel Polska started building a £100m chewing gum plant in Skarbimierz-Osiedle.
 It presently produces brands such as Trident, Stimorol, V6, and Hollywood.
 The company also acquired rights to an additional 60 acre plot which in 2009 it started to develop as a new chocolate facility, which would take over production of brands previously made at the Somerdale Factory in Keynsham, Bristol from 2011.
 In 2008, Cadbury received the accolade of “Most Significant Investor in Poland” from the Polish Information and Foreign Investment Agency.

 In recent years, the company has also branched out, opening a series of chocolate shops based on pre-war tradition.

 Lotte ownership

 In March 2010 Kraft Foods Inc acquired Cadbury plc.
 The European Commission insisted that Wedel be sold in order for the takeover to go ahead as a combined Kraft/Cadbury-Wedel would have too large a share of the Polish confectionery market.
 To satisfy this demand Wedel was sold to Lotte of South Korea in June 2010.
 This was Lotte's first investment in Europe although they are the 3rd largest chewing gum maker in the world and a large player in the Asian confectionery market.
-Kraft Foods have kept the rights to the Cadbury, Halls, and other brands along with two plants manufacturing Cadbury products in Skarbimierz.
+Kraft Foods have kept the rights to the Cadbury, Halls, and other brands along with two plants manufacturing Cadbury products in Skarbimierz-Osiedle.